0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/doc/transaction_script_documentation.md

 Rotates the sender's authentication key to the supplied new authentication key.
-May be sent by any account that has a sliding nonce resource published under it (usually this is Treasury Compliance or Libra Root accounts).
+May be sent by any account that has a sliding nonce resource published under it (usually this is Treasury Compliance or Diem Root accounts).

 Script documentation: <code><a href="transaction_script_documentation.md#rotate_authentication_key_with_nonce">rotate_authentication_key_with_nonce</a></code>